-Having arrived to the SRI a half hour early, I was sitting in the lobby and reading their 50th anniversary report.
-An article was attempting to explain why Doug Engelbart received such an unsteady support and so little understanding while he worked there early in his career.
+Having arrived to the SRI a half hour early, I was sitting in the lobby and reading their 50th anniversary report; an article that attempted to explain why Doug Engelbart failed to receive understanding and support while he worked there early in his career.

 I met Doug in June 2004 when he gave an invited talk at ECOOP 2004 conference in Oslo.
-After his lecture, which was about ‘augmenting our collective IQ,’ the audience left the room with no questions asked.
-So I walked up to him and we shared a long conversation.
+After his lecture, which was about “augmenting our collective IQ”, the audience left the room with no questions asked.
+I walked up to him, and we shared a conversation I will remember.

-The 40th anniversary of “The Mother of All Demos,” which was held at the Stanford University’s Memorial Hall on December 9, 2008, was indeed a celebration of Doug Engelbart.
+The 30th anniversary of “The Mother of All Demos,” which was held at the Stanford University’s Memorial Hall on December 9, 2008, was titled “Engelbart’s Unfinished Revolution”.
 On December 9, 1968, at the Fall Joint Computer Conference in San Francisco, Doug demonstrated the use of computers as we know it, including interactive hypermedia, multiple windows, the mouse, cooperative document editing, the Internet and quite a bit more.
 In 1968 the computers were still programmed by punching cards.
 Alan Kay later summarized the extent of Doug’s contribution by saying “I don’t know what Silicon Valley will do when it runs out of Doug’s ideas.”

-And yet I could feel again during our second meeting, this time in Doug’s office at SRI, that he doesn’t consider himself understood.
-Doug feels he has become famous for wrong reasons.
+And yet I could feel again during our second meeting, this time in Doug’s office at SRI, that Doug didn’t consider himself understood.
+That he felt he became famous for wrong reasons.
 While celebrated for his contributions to information technology, his real interest was to contribute to our collective ability to think and solve problems; especially our collective capability, which he called “our collective IQ”.
-Already in 1951 Doug saw that the complexity of our problems was growing much faster than our ability to solve them, and he dedicated his career to producing a remedy.
-His technical inventions were developed as pieces in this much larger puzzle that he endeavored to put together.
+Already in 1951 Doug saw that the complexity of our problems was growing faster than our ability to solve them; and he dedicated his career to producing a remedy.
+His technical inventions were intended to be only pieces in this much larger puzzle, which he endeavored to put together.